 “One of the mayors maids said she saw it while she was washing clothes just by the culvert at the west end of town.”

 “Was it Drewsy?”
 The half-elf woman had worked for the mayor for many years now.
-Twenty years ago, Flip may have had a crush on her, but her crooked teeth had always put him off.
+Perhaps nearly twenty years ago Flip may have had a crush on her, but her crooked teeth and general agelessness had always put him off.
 Two crooked teeth was bearable, but seven was too many.
 Too many crooked pointy teeth for kissing.
 All up front too… like a beaver.
 Or a wombat.

 “Aye, she said she was doing the washing in the gardens.”